 My most favorite sound in the world is his infectious laugh when he is loping and trotting his horse beside me.
 It is heavenly!
-Although he is not allowed to play in contact sports because of the muscle gap, he is enjoying life to the fullest without that!
+Although he is not allowed to play in some sports because of the muscle gap, he is enjoying life to the fullest without that!

 Thank you nurses at Harris Methodist NICU, you truly are awesome and amazing wonderful people.

 Jacob is now 15 and all boy!
 He is healthy except for some reflux and he has a tendancy to throw up more than most people if he eats too much or too fast.